mackid1993/channels-dvr/README.md

 - **Correct file permissions** — PUID/PGID mapping + `umask 0000` so you can delete recordings via Windows SMB shares
 - **Monthly rebuilds** — Fresh Debian base with latest security patches (rebuilds on the 1st of each month)
-- **No Docker update hassle** — The Channels DVR app updates itself; the container just provides a stable environment
+- **No Docker update hassle** — The Channels DVR app updates itself just like the offical image; the container just provides a stable environment
+- Channels installs from the offical source based off of the offical Linux installer on first launch unless it's already detected

 ## Features